mariuszlip/documentation/content/en/real_user_monitoring/session_replay/mobile/privacy_options.md

 ### Notes on WebViews

 • Make sure to enable [Web view instrumentation][2] before applying any override.

-• Privacy overrides, aside from the `hidden` and `touch` options, are not supported for WebViews.
-Primarly manage their privacy using the [browser SDK privacy settings][1].
+• Privacy overrides, aside from the `hidden` and `touch` options, are not supported for `WebViews`.
+Primarily manage their privacy using the [browser SDK privacy settings][1].

-• When a WebView is marked as `hidden`, it is replaced by a placeholder in the replay.
-However, the WebView itself continues to collect and send data.
-To avoid this, it is recommended to primarily use [browser SDK privacy settings][1] for managing WebView privacy, as they provide more targeted control.
+• When a `WebView` is marked as `hidden`, it is replaced by a placeholder in the replay.
+However, the `WebView` itself continues to collect and send data.
+To avoid this, it is recommended to primarily use [browser SDK privacy settings][1] for managing `WebView` privacy, as they provide more targeted control.

 ## How and what data is masked